jaywcjlove/rightmenu-master/README.md

 **Copy Functionality**

 RightMenu Master provides the ability to copy the full file path, file name, or folder name, allowing you to quickly copy files or folders, further simplifying your daily operations.

+## Frequently Asked Questions

+### Finder Extension Partial Menu Not Displaying Issue

+When permissions are passively confirmed and then denied, reauthorizing permissions may cause the menu to not display.
+In this case, you need to restart the Finder extension.
+Restarting the computer can achieve this, but it’s cumbersome.
+Here are two simpler methods:

+Method 1: Execute `killall Finder` in the command line to restart Finder.
+Method 2: Use the system’s `Force Quit Applications` feature to reload Finder.
+Open the `Force Quit Applications` window using the shortcut <kbd>⌘</kbd><kbd>⌥</kbd><kbd>esc</kbd>, find the `Finder` application, and click the `Relaunch` button below.

+### Frequent Authorization Pop-Up Issues

+In the application settings, go to `General` -> `Full Disk Access` -> Click to `Grant` to add the application to the `Full Disk Access` list.

 <!--idoc:config:
 site: RightMenu Master